jmfriedt/radar_corner_reflector/README.md

 <img src="mu1p51.png" width=300><img src="mu1p52.png" width=300>

+The right picture emphasizes how the incoming ray (green, left) is diffracted at the air-snow interface, reflected 3 times on the corner reflector mirrors, and then diffracted again (red, right) before returning to the receiver.
+If the dielectric layer is not parallel to the mirror faces, the returned signal is not parallel to the incoming signal and is not backscattered towards the receiver.

 ## Experimental setup

 A 1-m trihedral corner reflector was installed on solid rock close to Ny Alesund at Corbel